 If you’re planning a trip to the Big Island of Hawaii, you’re in for a great time.
 It’s not the island that most first time visitors to Hawaii choose to visit (most favor Oahu or Maui) and it’s usually because they’re intimidated by its size (you really can’t see the entire island from one central location).
 Actually, all of the other Hawaiian Islands could fit inside the Big Island TWO TIMES.
 This is of course why they call it the Big Island.
 So yes, it can be overwhelming but the Big Island is home to some of the most spectacular sites in the world (the world-not just Hawaii) so it’s a shame to skip it just because the logistics are tougher to figure out.
 So here’s what you need to know to figure out where to stay in Hawaii:

 - The island is divided into two sides: Kona side and Hilo side.

-- The vast majority of visitors stay on the Kona side even though the island’s best attractions are on the Hilo side.
+- The vast majority of visitors stay on the Kona side even though some of the island’s best attractions are on the Hilo side.

-- It’s a Big Island so it’s not really possible to stay on one side and drive back and forth to the other, it means a LOT of time in the car so if you want to see the whole island, you’ll need to stay in at least two places.
+- It’s a Big Island so while it is possible to stay on one side and drive back and forth to the other, it means a LOT of time in the car so if you want to see the whole island, you should consider staying in at least two places.

 Here’s an overview of the island broken down by area: